craigwann/jsonProcessor/README.md

 JSON Processor
 ==============

+> Note: JSON Processor is still in development, but everything should be working!

 Parses JSON to automagically handle common post-request actions like adding/removing elements, altering element properties, injecting HTML, redirecting to a new page, and making new AJAX requests.
 JSON Processor is based on jQuery.

 ##How it works